wsjung0516/rxjs/technic1.md

     ).subscribe()
 }
 ```
-1. Data has sub item list
+1. Data has sub item list, each item has item.id
-2. each item need to get sub_items from server without considering response sequence.
+2. Need to get subItems from server without considering response sequence.
-3. This return value has multiple sub_items and only need the first item
+3. This return value has multiple subItems and only need the first item
-4. Whenver mergeMap(2) working, the result data (3) is accumulated with array format.
+4. Whenver mergeMap working, the result data is accumulated with array format.
 5. After step(4), new arrary data is created, and this data baton passed to the next step.
-6. From this step, start again the same step as 1.
-7. This step is the same as step
-8. Get the item's data.
-9. Do the final step
+6. Do the final step